 Primary symptoms and possible causes:

 Some of the avian diseases require direct or indirect contact with a diseased bird (viral / bacterial disases, for example).
 If a pet hasn’t been in contact with other birds for years, then one can exclude / ignore them for the most part.
-In those cases, it is more likely that nutritional factors or toxicities are involved in the disease process.

 One can narrow the possibilties further down by considering susceptibility of the species (as listed).
 If none are listed, then most birds may be susceptible to the disease.